FreeCAD/FreeCAD-WebServices/README.rst

 Debian/Ubuntu systems, pull requests are welcome to expand that, as well as support for Docker, Vagrant + VirtualBox or the like.

+The goal of this repo is to make maintenance & development of our web service infrastructure easier.

 The web services currently in use are:

 * Forum - phpBB
 * Homepage - static HTML+JS+CSS
 * Issue Tracker - MantisBT
 * Wiki - MediaWiki

+Future experimental web services may be included.
+Vagrant also supports cloud deployment targets such as AWS or Digital Ocean, so in the future it may be possible to use this repo to directly deploy and manage our infrastructure.

 \* eventually